 Predatory Stink Bug (Podisus placidus)

-Detailing the identifying qualities of the Predatory Stink Bug, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Predatory Stink Bug.

 Updated: 6/15/2017; Authored By Staff Writer; Content ©www.InsectIdentification.org